Tennessee

 Right to Correct

-Consumers can request correction of inaccuracies in their personal information, taking into account the nature of the data and the purposes of the processing.
+Consumers can request correction of inaccuracies in their personal information, taking into account the nature of the data and the purposes of processing.

 Right to Delete